UA-ResearchComputing-HPC/hpc-documentation/docs/resources/updates/index.md

 !!!
 Tip "Support"
     Please open a [support ticket](https://uarizona.service-now.com/sp?id=sc_cat_item&sys_id=12eaba153bf9ba5017be8a8a25e45a7d) if you have problems migrating to Rocky Linux 9.

-Researchers may currently use cluster resources in a number of ways. {==Here are general guidelines for adapting to the new environment:==}
+Researchers may currently use cluster resources in a number of ways. ==Here are general guidelines for adapting to the new environment:==

 **Users of Open OnDemand**
 : Open OnDemand users should generally be able to continue usage unchanged.
 However, users of RStudio should see the R section below.